Monochromatic Sums and Products over $\mathbb{Q}$: Discussions and open problems

 A very similar argument shows that $\{Q(d)(X+P_1(d)), \cdots, Q(d)(X+P_k(d))\}$ is partition regular for any monic polynomial $Q$ and any family of $P_i$ with $P_i(0)=0$.
 One interesting question, which we suspect would help prove~\Cref{hindman}, is whether we can extend this argument to deal with $Q(d)(X+P_i(d))$ where $Q(0)=0$ but $Q$ is not necessarily monic.
+As aforementioned, in this paper we only ever use the polynomial van der Waerden theorem for monic polynomials.

 \begin{question} Let $Q, P_1, \cdots, P_k$ be polynomials with $Q(0)=0$ and $P_i(0)=0$ for all $1 \le i \le k$.
 Is the pattern $\{Q(d)(x+P_1(d)), \cdots, Q(d)(x+P_k(d))\}$ necessarily partition regular? \end{question}